seekgene/ALLCools/README.md

 We have implemented significant improvements to the `bam-to-allc` conversion process:

 #### UMI Correction Algorithm
-- **Enhanced UMI deduplication**: Improved algorithm for more accurate UMI-based duplicate removal
+- **Enhanced UMI deduplication**: Added function to deduplication based on UMI tag
-- **Memory optimization**: Reduced memory footprint for large-scale data processing
-- **Performance improvements**: Faster processing speed with optimized data structures

 #### Technical Details
 For detailed information about our UMI correction workflow, please refer to the comprehensive diagram: